 Washington, DC 20009

 Labor and employment

-Vince represented a whistleblower against Network Appliance (NetApp) for overcharging the Government in violation of the Best Price Clause.
-This resulted in a $128M settlement that was the largest GSA procurement fraud settlement in history at the time.
+Vince represented a whistleblower against Network Appliance (NetApp) arising out of allegations that it overcharged Government in violation of the General Services Administration’s Best Price Clause that resulted in a $128 million settlement in 2009.
+This was largest GSA procurement fraud settlement in history at the time.